SamujjalDas/VoteX---Blockchain-based-voting-system/README.md

 *This project contains* -

->VoteXDapp - Solidity code used for writing the decentralised app.Web3j's android library is used for integration.
+>Contract - Solidity code used for writing the decentralised app.Web3j's android library is used for integration.

 >VoteXApp - Android app showing the integration of the the dapp and its features with android.Infura is
 			 used to access the Ethereum network.